-Do you want to work as a self-employed/mobile nail technician but are unsure how much should you charge your clients?
+Do you want to work as a self-employed/mobile nail technician but are still determining how much you should charge your clients?
 Self-employed nail technicians can set their rates based on the following parameters:

 The cost of service per client depends on the products you use

-The cost of disposable equipment you use such as cotton balls, cuticle pushers, wipes, orangewood sticks)
+The cost of disposable equipment you use, such as cotton balls, cuticle pushers, wipes, and orangewood sticks)

 Prevalent hourly rates of other local nail techs and salons

 Travel cost (if you visit client’s homes)

 Step 7: Find Clients

 The biggest challenge to starting your nail technician business is setting yourself apart from other nail technicians or salons in your area and finding clients.

 You need to make an additional effort to promote your talent and build a loyal client base willing to buy your services.
 It starts by identifying your Unique Selling Point and using it to attract potential customers.

 Discounts for first-time visitors, discounted packages, or discounted prices for the 1st year can work wonders to draw more clients.